What are Logic Games?

 - Look for all the possible implications of them (Inferences will be discussed later.)

 You have to learn how to make these diagrams down pat so that you can do it under the staggering time pressure of test day.
-So, the LSAT Center Logic Games course focuses on two central themes:
+There are two main techniques:

 - Speed abbreviation techniques: summarize diagrams in a consistent and quick manner.